U.S. Appeals Court Rules Trump Violated First Amendment By Blocking Twitter Followers

 Take us to the Supreme Court if you dare @realDonaldTrump.

-"The Founding Fathers didn't foresee Twitter, but they certainly provided a framework to make sure we could always engage with the people who purport to represent us," Figueroa said.
+"The Founding Fathers didn't foresee Twitter, but they certainly provided a framework to make sure we could always engage with the people who purport to represent us," Figueroa wrote.

-The government had argued that Trump acted as a private Twitter user when he blocked people on the social media platform "because the function is available to all users."
+The government had argued that Trump acted as a private Twitter user when he blocked people on the social media platform, "because the function is available to all users."
 But the panel of judges said that argument "founders in the face of the uncontested evidence" that Trump's account is "one of the White House's main vehicles for conducting official business."

-Trump often uses the platform to announce new policies, legislative changes, staffing hirings and firings and diplomatic matters.
+Trump often uses the platform to announce new policies, legislative changes, staff hirings and firings and diplomatic matters.

-The court also noted that former White House Press Secretary Sean Spicer once said Trump's tweets should be considered "official statements by the President of the United States."
+The court also noted that then-White House press secretary Sean Spicer said in 2017 that Trump's tweets should be considered "official statements by the President of the United States."

 "In resolving this appeal, we remind the litigants and the public that if the First Amendment means anything, it means that the best response to disfavored speech on matters of public concern is more speech, not less," the judges wrote.

-Trump has not tweeted about the ruling, but Department of Justice spokeswoman Kelly Laco said in a statement to NPR, "We are disappointed with the court's decision and are exploring possible next steps."
+Trump has not tweeted about the ruling, but Justice Department spokeswoman Kelly Laco said in a statement to NPR, "We are disappointed with the court's decision and are exploring possible next steps."